interstar/ThoughtStorms/README.rst

 * The emphasis on making "federation" easy solves dilemmas like : I'd like to keep some personal information privately in my local wiki but also use a public wiki as a publishing medium.
 In a sense it seems that SFW is bringing git-like distributed thinking to wiki

-* Federation helps resolve the tension between running my own wiki and contribute to a group production.
+* Federation helps resolve the tension between running my own wiki and contributing to a group production.

 * It further resolves similar questions about throwing everything into one wiki or making special-purpose wikis around particular topics.